NgRx / Angular Material - Dirty Form Checking Tutorial

 I stumbled through how to accomplish this normal user experience task.
 Initially finding that Deactivating route guards can prevent navigation to the next page, I found many unsatisfactory methods of achieving this request.
 Many of the tutorials focused on using the route's component to deactivate, but if forms nested deep into the component hierarchy, how do I crawl the component tree easily?
 That didn't seem feasible.

-Tracking forms dirty state could be accomplished through tracking value changes of a FormGroup and dispatching events to NgRx.
+Tracking forms dirty state could be accomplished through tracking value changes of a FormGroup

-So in tutorial, I'll show how to prevent users from navigating away if there's dirty data in a form using NgRx, Angular Material's Dialog, Route Guards, and the FormGroup.
+So in tutorial, I'll show how to prevent users from navigating away if there's dirty data in a form using NgRx, Angular Material's Dialog, Route Guards, and the FormGroup

 Goals

-1. Create a NgRx Store for handling checks for dirty forms
+- Create a NgRx Store for handling checks for dirty forms

 1. Create the Store

-The store contains a key / value map of { [id: string]: boolean }.
+.
 This provides flexibility to id the form and check if the form is dirty.

 Three actions will UPSERT, REMOVE, and CLEAR all the form references in our state.

-The reducer updates the form IDed with the boolean value of dirty property of the FormGroup.
+The reducer updates the form IDed with the boolean value of dirty

 The selector chooses the state and whether there exists dirty forms.